It’s time for

 When every last person clearly understands that all money is merely an accounting system, then we can begin to analyze the accounting system we use for improvements.
 I would argue that if all the productivity people could do becomes reward-worthy, using a fairer and public accounting system, there’d be benefits everywhere.
 We’d see a flourishing of creativity in the most uplifting way, by using a new system that rewards productivity and creativity.
 Items we’d seek would be made with care and perfection, without this overwhelming stress of demanding mass production.
 Service rendered with less rush, delivered with more care and patience would benefit us all.
 A new public system of money accounting is the real door to individual freedom.
 Its the one true path to bring forth a saner way of life, less threatened environment, better food, health and an uplifted honorable collective attitude.

 Let’s look at what we have now, for we have a certain accounting system we call money, which we are by law to use.
 Our accounting system is managed by and for private individuals who long ago and to the present day, pay lawmakers that see to it we all must participate in this poorly designed accounting system to be "legal."
 Taxation chains us to it, and interest makes us compete within it, while thugs enforce it.
-The families of the Federal Reserve, Bank of America, Citibank, the Vatican empire, the English Monarchy, to name the core, will continue to kill the planet and us with it, if we do not understand how simple it would be to make a better economy for ourselves and act upon that wisdom.
-It is control of the money supply that these people are after, with that they have all they need to destroy us all.

 It’s our fault we have all gone along to get along, ignorant of the simple remedy.
 We’ve treasured what happiness is left over after being forced to use a private money accounting system that is not in our personal or public best interest.
 We allow dehumanizing labels developed by politicians to describe us; consumers, taxpayers, criminals, illegal immigrants, working class.